vipinjose90/data-visualization/hw5/readme.md

 There are two versions to this homework: a HACKER VERSION and a regular version.

-In the **regular version**, we load the complete data structure for the table from the `fifa-matches.json` file and store it in the global `teamData` variable.
+In the **regular version**, we load the complete data structure for the table from the `fifa-matches.json` file.
 We recommend that even if you plan on doing the hacker version, that you start with the front-end first and hence use the JSON.

 In the **HACKER VERSION**, we load the data from a csv file `fifa-matches.csv` and you will have to create the data structure yourself, and store it in `teamData`.